A note on cubic fourfolds containing several planes: Cubic fourfolds containing two planes intersecting along a line

 In particular, the $K3$ surfaces $S_{P_i}$ are realized in a unique way as a double cover of $\mathbb P^2$.
-As a crucial consequence, an isomorphism between the K3 surfaces $S_{P_1}$ and $S_{P_2}$ would induce an isomorphism between the ramification curves $C_{P_1}'$ and $C_{P_2}'$.
+As a crucial consequence, an isomorphism between the K3 surfaces $S_{P_1}$ and $S_{P_2}$ would induce an isomorphism between the discriminant curves $C_{P_1}'$ and $C_{P_2}'$.

-\begin{theorem} Let $P_1, P_2 \subset X$ be a very general cubic fourfold containing two planes intersecting in a line (or a point).
+\begin{theorem} Let $P_1, P_2 \subset X$ be a cubic fourfold containing two planes intersecting along a line, and assume that $X$ is very general with this property.
 Then, the associated $K3$ surfaces $S_{P_1}$ and $S_{P_2}$ are not isomorphic. \end{theorem} \begin{proof} By the preceding observation, it suffices to find a degeneration of the cubic fourfolds for which the associated sextics $C'_{P_1}$ and $C'_{P_2}$ are not isomorphic.
-As the family of cubic fourfolds with two planes intersecting along a line (resp.\ a point) contains the family of Eckardt cubic fourfolds, this follows from Corollary \ref{cor:notisoline} (resp.\ Lemma \ref{lem:notisopoint}). \end{proof}
+As the family of cubic fourfolds with two planes intersecting along a line contains the family of Eckardt cubic fourfolds, this follows from Corollary \ref{cor:notisoline}. \end{proof}

 While Moschetti's result implies that the associated K3 surfaces are twisted Fourier--Mukai partners, it turns out that this is not true for the untwisted surfaces.